mikkokallio/networkdemo-iac/README.md

 * Deploy MMA in VMs and enable logging to Log Analytics
 * Add resources with private endpoints and related DNS zones
 * Add simple apps in VMs to generate some traffic
+* Use deployment script
+* Experiment with Azure DNS Private Resolver or Firewall as DNS Proxy